OpenEvalProject/evals/manuscripts/elife-41112/v3/manuscript.md

 ## Abstract

-10.7554/eLife.41112.001 The mitochondrial calcium uniporter is a Ca 2+ channel that regulates intracellular Ca 2+ signaling, oxidative phosphorylation, and apoptosis.
-It contains the pore-forming MCU protein, which possesses a DIME sequence thought to form a Ca 2+ selectivity filter, and also regulatory EMRE, MICU1, and MICU2 subunits.
-To properly carry out physiological functions, the uniporter must stay closed in resting conditions, becoming open only when stimulated by intracellular Ca 2+ signals.
-This Ca 2+ -dependent activation, known to be mediated by MICU subunits, is not well understood.
-Here, we demonstrate that the DIME-aspartate mediates a Ca 2+ -modulated electrostatic interaction with MICU1, forming an MICU1 contact interface with a nearby Ser residue at the cytoplasmic entrance of the MCU pore.
+The mitochondrial calcium uniporter is a Ca2+ channel that regulates intracellular Ca2+ signaling, oxidative phosphorylation, and apoptosis.
+It contains the pore-forming MCU protein, which possesses a DIME sequence thought to form a Ca2+ selectivity filter, and also regulatory EMRE, MICU1, and MICU2 subunits.
+To properly carry out physiological functions, the uniporter must stay closed in resting conditions, becoming open only when stimulated by intracellular Ca2+ signals.
+This Ca2+-dependent activation, known to be mediated by MICU subunits, is not well understood.
+Here, we demonstrate that the DIME-aspartate mediates a Ca2+-modulated electrostatic interaction with MICU1, forming an MICU1 contact interface with a nearby Ser residue at the cytoplasmic entrance of the MCU pore.
 A mutagenesis screen of MICU1 identifies two highly-conserved Arg residues that might contact the DIME-Asp.
-Perturbing MCU-MICU1 interactions elicits unregulated, constitutive Ca 2+ flux into mitochondria.
-These results indicate that MICU1 confers Ca 2+ -dependent gating of the uniporter by blocking/unblocking MCU.
+Perturbing MCU-MICU1 interactions elicits unregulated, constitutive Ca2+ flux into mitochondria.
+These results indicate that MICU1 confers Ca2+-dependent gating of the uniporter by blocking/unblocking MCU.

 ## Introduction